Skip to content

 • Potassium affects the metabolism of the heart, muscles, kidneys and central nervous system as well as the transmission of nerve impulses.

-• Potassium deficiency can cause the heart to enlarge, reducing cardiac contractility.
+• A potassium deficiency can cause the heart to enlarge, reducing cardiac contractility.

 • The body does not produce potassium, so it must be obtained through food.